piusAI/piusai.github.io/_posts/2025-06-15-paper01-pose-estimation.md

 ### 📖 Abstract

-> Realtime multi-person 2D pose estimation is a key component in enabling machines to have an understanding of people in images and videos.
-In this work, we present a realtime approach to detect the 2D pose of multiple people in an image.
-The proposed method uses a nonparametric representation, which we refer to as Part Affinity Fields (PAFs), to learn to associate body parts with individuals in the image.
-This bottom-up system achieves high accuracy and realtime performance, regardless of the number of people in the image. ...
+> Human pose estimation aims at localizing human anatomical keypoints or body parts in the input data (e.g., images, videos, or signals).
+It forms a crucial component in enabling machines to have an insightful understanding of the behaviors of humans, and has become a salient problem in computer vision and related fields...

 ---